SGDInstitute/apollo/content/collections/pages/sgdinstitute/giving.md

   -
     bard:
       -
-        type: heading
+        type: blockquote
-        attrs:
-          level: 2
         content:
           -
+            type: paragraph
+            content:
+              -
                 type: text
                 text: '"In the Midwest, we had this kind of queer desert, with an absence of activities, an absence of events or positive images or performers.
 Let''s bring it to us."'
       -
         type: paragraph
         content:
+          -
+            type: text
+            text: '— '
           -
             type: text
             marks: